 The third-highest goalscorer in Premier League history, Cole perhaps does not get the plaudits often reserved for those alongside side him amongst the division’s finest forwards.

 Cole, unfairly, was often a maligned figure during his career despite a formidable goal record, one that includes 187 Premier League goals, 93 of which came during a seven-season spell at Manchester United.

 That period also delivered five league titles and the Champions League amongst his list of honours, Cole forming a telepathic understanding with strike partner Dwight Yorke during a glittering era for Sir Alex Ferguson’s side.

 His then British transfer-record move from Newcastle proved money well spent, Cole a confidence player who when on-song, few could stop.

 Ruud van Nistelrooy – 95 goals

-Another British-record signing at the time of his arrival, the Dutchman would prove to be one of the most lethal finishers in Premier League history, scoring 150 goals in 219 appearances in all competitions for Sir Alex Ferguson’s side.
+Another British-record signing at the time of his arrival, the Dutchman proved to be one of the most lethal finishers in Premier League history, scoring 150 goals in just 219 appearances in all competitions for Sir Alex Ferguson’s side.

 During that time he won the Premier League, FA Cup and League Cup, being named PFA Player of the Year in 2001/02 and as the Premier League’s Player of the Season in 2002/03.
 With anybody who possessed betting mastery well aware that backing the deadly frontman to score during the early noughties was a sure-fire way to fatten your wallet.